SEND Information Report

 The Rackham C of E Primary School

-SEN Information Report written alongside with parents Sept 2017
+SEND Information Report written alongside parents Sept 2018

 Rackham follows the Local Education Authority's Offer in terms of provision for children with SEND.